KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ![alt text](/static/images/headfordsunset.jpg "Headford Sunset")
 ======================

-# **INTRODUCTION**
+# **1 INTRODUCTION**

 ## **1.1 PURPOSE**

 The purpose of the [Issue Tracker](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) is to allow clients to log the issues that they are experiencing with the _KMcD Online Accounting System_, as well as request new features.
-The issue tracker will provide a common area where all Clients can log their issues and request features.
+The Issue Tracker will provide a common area where all Clients can log their issues and request features.
 They will be able to see each others' issues and features, comment on them, and upvote them if they have the same issue, or want the same feature.

 While bugs will be fixed for free, upvoting new features will cost a certain amount of money depending on the complexity of the requested feature (this will be decided on per feature by the Vendor).

-The issue tracker will be used by both the vendor (_KMcD Accounting Solutions_) and clients to monitor the progress of issues & features.
+The Issue Tracker will be used by both the vendor (_KMcD Accounting Solutions_) and clients to monitor and manage the progress of issues & features.

 The app employs data protection policies in not allowing clients to see each others client codes, client details, or user ids.

 ## **1.2 BACKGROUND**

 _KMcD Accounting Solutions_, provides an Online Accounting System for small to medium-sized businesses.
 While the accounting system has been well-received, clients are experiencing issues with it and many have requested additional features.
 A means of logging these issues and features is required that will allow us to focus on fixing the issues that are of highest priority to our clients, and deliver new features in a timely manner.
-Hence the decision was made to create an online [issue tracker](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) that will help us to respond quickly to our clients' needs, thereby improving client satisfaction.
+Hence the decision was made to create an online [Issue Tracker](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) that will help us to respond quickly to our clients' needs, thereby improving client satisfaction.

-# **2 DESIGN APPROACH**
+# **2 UX**

 ## **2.1 LOOK & FEEL**